Topics on this page

 Technically, "constructive" desertion also requires proof of the above elements.
 The most common justification for constructive desertion is cruelty.
 If a spouse’s actions cause the other spouse to leave the home, the court may consider the spouse who remained in the home to have deserted the relationship because of how he or she acted.

-In cases involving constructive desertion, the court will take into account the following factors:
+For constructive desertion cases, the court will consider the following factors:

 - The nature and duration of the misconduct;